 Option Description User Name If Authentication with SMTP Server is set to Login Plain or CRAM-MD5, enter the user name to be used for authentication.
-Password If Authentication with SMTP Server is set to Login Plain or CRAM-MD5, case-sensitive password to be used for authentication.
-Respond to Identd from SMTP Server If Enable E-Mail Logs is checked, this option determines whether the wireless controller responds to IDENT requests from the SMTP server.
-Choices are: • ON = wireless controller responds to an IDENT request from the SMTP server. • OFF = wireless controller ignores IDENT requests from the SMTP server.
-Send E-Mail Logs by Schedule To receive e-mail logs according t enabled when the Enable E-Mail Lo o a schedule, configure the appropriate schedule settings.
-Scheduling options are ogs option is checked.
-Select the period of time that you need to send the log.
-This option is use do not want to receive logs by e-mail, but want to keep e-mail options so you can use the Send Log function Event Log viewer pages.
-Choices • Never = disable sending of logs. • Hourly = send logs every hour. • Daily = send logs every day at the Time specified. • Weekly = send logs weekly, at the Day and Time specified.
+Password If Authentication with SMTP Server is set to Login Plain or CRAM-MD5, enter the case-sensitive password to be used for authentication.
+Respond to Identd from SMTP Server If Enable E-Mail Logs is checked, this option determines whether the wire controller responds to IDENT requests from the SMTP server.
+ON = wireless controller responds to an IDENT request from the SMTP server.
+OFF = wireless controller ignores IDENT requests from the SMTP server.
+Send E-Mail Logs by Schedule To receive e-mail logs according to a schedule, configure the appropriate schedule settings.
+Scheduling options are enabled when the Enable E-Mail Logs option is checked.
+Unit Select the period of time that you need to send the log.
+This option is useful when you do not want to receive logs by e-mail, but want to keep e-mail options configured, so you can use the Send Log function Event Log viewer pages.
+Choices are: • Never = disable sending of logs. • Hourly = send logs every hour. • Daily = send logs every day at the Time specified. • Weekly = send logs weekly, at the Day and Time specified.
 Day If Unit is set to Weekly, select the day when logs will be sent.
 Time If Unit is set to Daily or Weekly, select the time when logs will be sent.